RxChi1d/immich-geodata-zh-tw/README.en.md

 # Immich Reverse Geocoding - Taiwan Localization

+> [!IMPORTANT]
+> Upgrade notice: If you already deploy this project and your media library includes photos taken in Japan, please run "[Re-extract photo metadata](#integrated-deployment-recommended-convenient-for-future-updates)" after upgrading to v2.0.0 to apply the latest Japanese dataset.

+> [!WARNING]
+> If you still use `exec /bin/bash start.sh` as the `entrypoint` in an integrated deployment, Immich 1.142.0+ will fail on startup with `Error: /usr/src/dist/main.js not found` and enter a reboot loop.
+> Switch to `exec start.sh` instead (see [Integrated Deployment](#integrated-deployment-recommended-convenient-for-future-updates) for the updated example and notes).

 [繁體中文](README.md) | [English](README.en.md)

 This project delivers reverse geocoding enhancements tailored for users in Taiwan, providing natural and accurate location display that reflects local reading habits.